frekkoz3/Statistical-Methods/README.md

 ## Structure

-There are three main folders:
+There are six main folders:

 1. **Laboratories** containing the content of the laboratories
 2. **Lectures** containing the content of the lectures
 3. **Practices** containing some practical examples done during lectures
+4. **Books** containing the pdf of some books
+5. **Homeworks** containing the text of the homeworks
+6. **Self Assessment Tests** containign the self assesment tests assigned before lectures

 ---